dimensionhq/electric/README.md

 ### Method 2: Install Using Official Installer
 #### Steps

-1. Download the latest version of the electric Installer from the [Releases Page](https://github.com/TheBossProSniper/electric-windows/releases/)
+1. Download the latest version of the electric Installer from the [Releases Page](https://github.com/electric-package-manager/electric/releases/)

 2. After completing the download, start the installer (double-click) and follow the simple installation prompts.

-NOTE: If you see warnings about the software not being trusted or from an unverified publisher, don't panic, this is a known issue as Electric is not code signed yet.
+**NOTE**: If you see warnings about the software not being trusted or from an unverified publisher, don't panic, this is a known issue as Electric is not code signed yet.

 3. Open your command prompt (cmd.exe) or alternatively powershell (powershell.exe) and type `electric` to get a list of help commands.

-4. Yaay!
-Electric is installed on your system!
+4. Electric is installed on your system!

 ### Method 3: Build From Source
 Prerequisites: **Git**, **Python 3.x**